DataDog/documentation/content/en/agent/guide/heroku-ruby.md

 You can generate a latency metric based on those parsed parameters.

-Navigate to Logs -> Generate Metrics and click on the “+ New Metric” button:
+Navigate to Logs -> Generate Metrics and click on the "+ New Metric" button:

 {{< img src="agent/guide/heroku_ruby/new_custom_metric.png" alt="New log based metric" >}}